merchise/xotl.fl/docs/source/narrative/language.rst

 pattern matching (probably with some extensions for matching dates and date intervals).

-It's not clear if we're going to need type classes.
-We suspect we do.

 We provide a `parser <xotl.fl.parse>`:func:, but the system using this language may choose to present its user with a very different way to build programs.